Credit Card Consolidation

 0% Balance Transfer

 Similarly to a debt consolidation loan, you can expect a loan origination fee.
-So tack on another 3-5% to your current balance.
+Therefore, tack on another 3-5% to your current balance.
 Using the same example of $40K in credit card debt, expect your balance to go up to $42,000.

 Pros of 0% Balance Transfer